 A separate Family Kit will contain everything else needed by the family as a whole.
 Feel free to divide this kit into more than one container.
 In fact, one gal uses a plastic garbage can as part of her 72 hour system, and another friend packs blankets and inflatable pillows in a 5-gallon bucket that can double as an emergency toilet.

 The Family Kit will contain the majority of your food.
 You know what your family will eat and any food allergies, so plan accordingly.
 If you pack food that must be warmed up, make sure you include a way to do that.
-I purchased a couple of Nu-Wick candles and a folding stove.
+There are a number of very tiny, portable stoves that weigh just a few ounces and fit easily into emergency kits.
+This stainless steel version is reliable and only needs tiny bits of fuel from nature, such as twigs, pinecones, and leaves.
 I figured that a warm meal is far more satisfying and comforting than eating cold ravioli three days in a row.
 A few food items I’ve packed are:

 - energy bars